bensheldon/good_job/README.md

   )
 ```

 By default, advisory lock keys are derived with `md5`.
+The string key (e.g. `good_jobs-<active_job_id>`) is hashed and truncated to a 64-bit bigint, which is the key space PostgreSQL advisory locks operate in. `md5` is used for its wide availability — no PostgreSQL extensions required — and good bit distribution, not for any cryptographic property.

 If you need a different hash strategy, set it globally:

 ```ruby
 GoodJob::AdvisoryLockable.hash_function = "sha256"